Representing Your Interests In Matters Involving Protective And Restraining Orders

 If You Are Seeking A Restraining Order

 If you or a member of your family has been physically harmed or threatened, get legal help today.
 An attorney can explain the legal process and discuss the particular legal issues in your case.
-Our compassionate lawyers can represent you in all aspects of your case and seek to obtain a final protective order as soon as possible.
+Our compassionate lawyer can represent you in all aspects of your case and seek to obtain a final protective order as soon as possible.
 If needed, we can also initiate an action to obtain a modification in a custody or visitation order.

 If You Are The Subject Of A Restraining Order

 You should not attempt to represent yourself at the hearing for the final order.
 The imposition of a final order could force you from your home or result in the loss of your custody or visitation rights.
-Our dedicated attorneys will vigorously defend your rights and interests in the final order hearing.
+Our dedicated attorney will vigorously defend your rights and interests in the final order hearing.

 For more information, contact the Law Office of Amy L. Gervich today by calling 866-942-1169 or sending us a message online.
 We offer free initial consultations and proudly help clients throughout Clayton, Missouri, and Greater St. Louis.